mlapps/lightning-getting-started-docs/README.md

 ### Developing your app

-And now it's time for fun!
+And now we move over to the fun part!
 We can start the actual development of the app!

 First we start by creating a new file `App.js` (the one we've referenced in our `index.js` file but at this moment is missing in our project folder)